- 18 years of age or above

 Students with a 3.2 cumulative GPA or better at the time of application can apply to participate in the the Honors Program in Peace and Conflict Studies or the Psychology Track

-Two elective psychology courses are offered each semester, as listed in our course catalog.
+Two elective psychology courses are offered each semester, as listed in University of Haifa's course catalog.
 Students in the International School are able to take part in these courses without applying for the Psychology Track.

 Only those students who are majoring in psychology, and wish to do the Mentored Independent Research, need to apply to the Psychology Track.
 They must have a 3.2 grade point average or the equivalent, and need to have taken psychology courses beyond the introductory level.

-The Mentored Research in a Psychological Science Laboratory is a unique and intensive experiential learning doing research in one our psychological science laboratories, provides students with an exceptional opportunity rarely accessible in the context of study abroad programs.
-Students are matched, based on their interests, with a faculty mentor, and then conduct supervised research in her/his laboratory.
+The Mentored Research in a Psychological Science Laboratory is a unique and intensive experiential learning doing research in one of UH's psychological science laboratories amd provides students with an exceptional opportunity rarely accessible in the context of study abroad programs.
+Students are matched, based on their interests, with a faculty mentor, and then conduct supervised research in that mentor's laboratory.
 In the context of this mentored independent research, students are typically integrated into an existing research project, or, together with their Faculty Advisor, develop a novel independent project.
 In addition to completing the mandatory hours (10 hours per week = 3 credits), students are required to write a final paper summarizing their work.
 For more information, visit the Psychology Track website.

 Honors Program in Peace and Conflict Studies